Flait/Another-Skillcheck-Architecture-Test/README.md

 - Switch of datasource usage through env variable
 - Simple file cache service with interface - ready to be changed for Redis
 - Count service that counts searches into file
-- Application test
+- controller returning json + Application test for it
+- MAX stan lvl

 **To be done:**
-- controller returning json
 - unit tests
 - coverage
 - document how to run tests locally